premthomas/SQL-AI-Agent/README.md

-# SQL-AI-Agent
-SQL AI Agent for the analysis of Counter Strike Data
+# SQL AI Agent for the analysis of Counter-Strike Data